finn-no/tech.finn.no/_posts/2018-04-09-personalized-search.md

 - personalization score weight (Double) - recommendation score weight, 1= equal weight to SOLR score
 - user id (String) - to be able to personalize the search

-The solution we chose for the plugin is:
+The solution we chose for the plugin is:<br/>
-1. Let the search fetch all documents from the first x pages, set by the parameter rerank_pages.
+1) Let the search fetch all documents from the first x pages, set by the parameter rerank_pages.<br/>
-2. Fetch recommendation score for each document returned by the search from the recommendations api.
+2) Fetch recommendation score for each document returned by the search from the recommendations api.<br/>
-3. Sort the documents by a combination of SOLR score and recommendation score.
+3) Sort the documents by a combination of SOLR score and recommendation score.<br/>
-4. Return a subset of the search result, based on offset and rows parameters
+4) Return a subset of the search result, based on offset and rows parameters

 We want the search from the default QueryComponent to run before the PersonalizationComponent, since we need the ad ids (SOLR document ids) for the first x pages of the search result.
 Therefore we setup our component as a last-component in the solrconfig.